arun-dhir/clink-bot/README.md

 ### Installation

 You will need to have [node.js](https://nodejs.org/) on your computer to host it yourself.
+Remove the `.example` on files ending with `.example`, for example `config.json.example` becomes just `config.json`.
 Go into `config.json` and fill in the token and your prefix.
 Use `cd` to go to the location of your bot then use `node bot.js` and enjoy!

 ---